-These Overnight Oats recipes are perfect for busy mornings when you don't have time to cook breakfast – try these 9 recipes and tips to help you get started!
-Jump to Recipe
+These Overnight Oats recipes are perfect for busy mornings when you don't have time for breakfast – try these 9 recipes to get started!

 How to make overnight oats

 All that is necessary for overnight oats is your favorite kind of milk (dairy or non-dairy) and rolled oats.
 Greek yogurt and seeds are optional but give the oats more flavor and texture.
 I prefer almond or coconut milk and Greek yogurt, although you can use other kinds of milk and even the Greek yogurt is optional.